youtalk/iknet/README.md

 63          189         0.00260262  0.01        0.00461737
 ```

 The loss indicates the L1 norm of the joint angles.
-So the final networks solved 0.00461737 [rad] accuracy in total.
+So the final networks solved 0.00461737 [rad] accuracy on average.

 ![train/loss and val/loss](https://user-images.githubusercontent.com/579333/103491840-44a38880-4e6a-11eb-946c-222c46b97878.png)